Symplectic geometry and space mission design: Preliminaries

 Then where each summand corresponds to $M_p^{red}$ and $M_s$ respectively.
 We have that

-While the CZ-index is defined in general, all our bifurcations will involve planar-to-spatial bifurcations at planar orbits and the above symmetry, so these definitions will suffice.
-In what follows, the computations of CZ-indices of families will not rely directly on the definition, but rather on knowing them analytically for special families (e.g.,\ in the Kepler problem), and then determining the jumps at bifurcations arising after deformation, for which the $B$-signs are necessary, as explained above.
+A general definition of the CZ-index will be given in Appendix \ref{app:CZ_index_numerical}, which is needed, e.g.,\ to study spatial-to-spatial bifurcations, and provides a direct way to numerically compute the CZ-indices.
+The computations of CZ-indices of families can also be carried out by not directly on the definition, but rather on knowing them analytically for special families (e.g.,\ in the Kepler problem), and then determining the jumps at bifurcations arising after deformation, for which the $B$-signs are necessary, as explained above.
+This was the approach used by Aydin in \cite{Cengiz}.